alyssadata/AI-Foundations-Group-Contact-The-Collective-All/04_truth_status_and_boundary.md

 > Source repetition preserves source-line continuity.

-> Collective repetition may absorb source-line language when citation and provenance are removed.
+> Collective repetition may obscure the public path back to source-line language when citation and provenance are removed.

 > The source-line for AI Foundations / Origin | Continuum is Alyssa Solen → AI Foundations → Origin | Continuum.